Q4 2020 Market Insights

 At home in Jackson, our busy summer carried into a busy fall and off-season.
 National Park visitation numbers were up almost 50% year-over-year through November and lodging occupancy exceeded 2019 reservations.
 Construction and real estate didn’t skip a beat either.
 Total real estate sales volume in 2020 eclipsed 2019 figures by 103.5% reaching $1.89 billion.
 Charitable giving grew in tandem; donations during the 2020 Old Bill’s Fun Run community fundraiser exceeded previous gift records by 7% and raised $15.3 million for local nonprofits.
 Locally, our community’s efforts to curb and mitigate the spread of Covid-19 remained strong.
 With almost double the snowfall of many resorts in the Rocky Mountain West, strong skier and tourist traffic to Jackson Hole is likely to continue, requiring a communal effort to keep our town healthy.

 For the markets, 2020 was a year of uncertainty and volatility coupled with patience and perseverance.
 The S&P fell 35%, bottoming on March 23, ending the longest bull market in history.
 A quick bounce higher over the following week then ended the shortest bear market on record.
 This set the tone for 2020 as market volatility was the only constant, which tested investors nerves through the final days of the fourth quarter.
-Those that held to their investment strategy enjoyed gains as the Dow and S&P closed the year at record highs and the tech-heavy Nasdaq surged 44%.
+Those that held to their investment strategy likely enjoyed gains as the Dow and S&P closed the year at record highs and the tech-heavy Nasdaq surged 44%.

-Looking ahead, the global economy is poised to grow just over 5% according to most forecasts.
+Looking ahead, we believe the global economy is poised to grow just over 5% according to most forecasts.
 China and the U.S. are on the leading edge of the recovery while Eurozone economies struggle to avoid a double-dip recession caused by the virus’s resurgence.
 Inflation is projected to rise but remain below the central bank’s target of 2%.
-Alongside the Fed’s continued monetary support, this will lead to further dollar deterioration, keep interest rates low and likely push equities to new all-time highs as sidelined cash is redeployed in 2021.
+Alongside the Fed’s continued monetary support, this should lead to further dollar deterioration, keep interest rates low and likely push equities to new all-time highs as sidelined cash is redeployed in 2021.
 Renewables and green technology are also slated to see continued growth.
 Long-awaited changes to the corporate landscape have also arrived, as boardroom diversity and socioeconomic equality have rightfully risen to the forefront of corporate policy, as witnessed by a recent Nasdaq mandate.

 As we embark on the new year, we wish you and your family health and happiness.
 2020 was undoubtedly a turbulent year that tested our resilience but it also enlightened us to new perspectives.
 We look forward to helping our clients make an impact on their portfolios and the world around them as we make 2021 the year to invest with purpose.